Sergei1984/leetcode/readme.md

 Pretty easy but need to implement a lot of conditions.
 The most complex part is to determine overflowing but easy to do in Rust.

+## Problem 10.
+Regular expression matching (Hard)

+Fucking hard really.
+A lot of conditions and cases needs to be encounted.
+Most of time I spent to realize how algorithm must behave in different situations.

+Main stuck: cases like `.*a`.
+For input `abcaa` it's not possible to determine end of wildcard without testing all variants.

+Solution could be slightly optimized by preventing all-variants check in some cases.
+For example

+- for patterns like `a*b` we could omit checking at all
+- for patterns like `a*aaa` where `a` occurred `n` times at the end we could replace all-variants checking with checking that `a` occurred at least `n` times.